 \section{Conserved Charges and Central Charge}

-Now we can construct the combination of the associated conserved charges for studying the asymptotic symmetries.
-Since we are interested in the boundary energy momentum tensor of a solution there are some subtleties in defining the associated conserved charge.
+Now we want to investigate the asymptotic symmetries by employing the associated conserved charges.
+Since we are interested in the boundary energy momentum tensor of a solution there are some subtleties to define the associated conserved charges.

-As shown in \cite{HIM}, the generators of the asymptotic symmetries should be defined via the counter-term subtraction method (CTSM).
+As shown in \cite{HIM}, the generators of the asymptotic symmetries are determined via the counter-term subtraction method (CTSM).
 These charges can differ from those defined usually.
 This method is based on the Peierls bracket \cite{PB} which has a covariant construction and is equivalent to the Poisson bracket on the space of observables.
-The charge defined in this way is called counter-term subtraction charge (CTSC) which is given by \be Q_\xi=-\delta_{G,\xi}S, \ee where $\xi$ is an infinitesimal transformation parameter and $G$ is a regular function such that near the past boundary $G=0$ and near the future boundary $G=1$.
+The charge calculated in this way is called counter-term subtraction charge (CTSC) which is given by \be Q_\xi=-\delta_{G,\xi}S, \ee where $\xi$ is an infinitesimal transformation parameter and $G$ is a regular function such that near the past boundary $G=0$ and near the future boundary $G=1$.